FilterList/TwitchFleshTuberFilterForVTuberTag/README.md

 # Twitch FleshTuber Filter for VTuber Tag
 Filters FleshTubers that misuse the VTuber tag on Twitch for uBlockOrigin
+For those who want to use VTuber tag as a way to filter browsing experience.

 ## How to use
 1) From ```uBlockOrigin``` settings go to ```Filter lists```